 - Failing to implement the winning version

 To get the best results, treat A/B testing as a continuous process of learning and optimisation, not a one-off experiment.
+For larger projects, utilising print management services can help streamline the production of multiple versions, ensuring consistency across all test variants.

 The ROI Impact of A/B Testing in Direct Mail